infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 - There is a general lack of awareness about foster care systems in the country.
 - Surprisingly, some institutional care settings are unaware of the policy and programme for keeping a child in foster care.
 - The institutional staff that are aware of the programme are also confused with whom to approach and avail the services as it is not effective.
 Therefore, the staff who prepare the individual care plan for each child do not select or recommend these methods for the rehabilitation and social integration of children because they do not function effectively.
+- According to Sneha Care home, there are “problems of ‘matching’ children and foster carers around issues of caste, religion, colour and language.”
+	- Interestingly, work on child care in Cape Town, has also pointed to the dearth of formal foster care or adoption amongst the Indian community compared to the African community during the apartheid era -suggesting that this resistance to foster care may not be transient .
+-  With the stigma surrounding HIV/ AIDS being so strong, the prospect of being fostered or adopted is an even more distant one for Indian CLHA.

 ## Kinship Care